cncf/gitdm.archive/README.md

 Developers affiliations list: [1](https://github.com/cncf/gitdm/blob/master/developers_affiliations1.txt), [2](https://github.com/cncf/gitdm/blob/master/developers_affiliations2.txt).

+New affiliations are imported into DevStats about 1-2 times/month.

 # DevStats

 This repository is used as a source of affiliations for all [DevStats projects](https://devstats.cncf.io).
 The final [affiliations JSON](https://github.com/cncf/devstats/blob/master/github_users.json) is periodically imported by the [DevStats project](https://github.com/cncf/devstats).